Sitecore-Hackathon/2023-Ererenderingdering/README.md

 ## Description

-**The main goal of our submission is ability to add JSX code to pages on a fly using rendering variants.**
+**The main goal of our submission is the ability to add JSX code to pages on the fly using rendering variants.**

 Headless SXA 10.3 introduced new nice feature - rendering variants.
 It allows to create different variants of the same rendering.
 But is is not feature equal if we compare with "classic" SXA.
 There are few differences: